Comfort is the key to enjoying your bike rides. We've tracked down and tried the best women's bike shorts so you don't have to waste money on rubbish.

 Pearl iZUMi Women’s Escape Sugar Shorts

-The range of movement is unrivaled and the padding is the perfect amount.
-The subtle but protective padding is more than enough to keep your bottom parts comfortable on short to medium length rides.
+These high-quality bike shorts from Pearl iZUMi are a great all-rounder for women.
+The range of movement is impressive and you get plenty of padding.
+This subtle but protective padding is more than enough to keep your bottom parts comfortable on short to medium-length rides.

 Baleaf Women’s 8″ High Waist Shorts

-A fantastic pair of budget bike shorts that rival some of the more expensive brands in terms of quality.
+A huge, huge plus is that these shorts have hidden pockets.
+They’re big enough to fit a small phone or iPod in.
+All in all, we’re really impressed with this fantastic pair of budget bike shorts that rival some of the more expensive brands in terms of quality.

 4ucyclingPremium 3D Padded 3/4 Tights